Austin2000-bit/Austin2000-bit/README.md

 ### ✍️ Daily Dev Quote
 <!--DAILY_QUOTE-->
-Experience is the name everyone gives to their mistakes.
+Programs must be written for people to read, and only incidentally for machines to execute.
 <!--/DAILY_QUOTE-->

 <!--LAST_UPDATED-->
-Updated on: 2025-12-15 02:11:38 UTC
+Updated on: 2025-12-16 02:08:35 UTC
 <!--/LAST_UPDATED-->

 ---